mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 metal/ceramic composites.

-**Chest Guard (Dhinourraksa):** The traditional chest guard is favoured by those who need to move fast or engage in complex tasks – it is popular with pilots and vehicle crewmembers.
+**Chest Guard (Dhinourraksa):** The traditional chest guard is favored by those who need to move fast or engage in complex tasks – it is popular with pilots and vehicle crewmembers.
 It takes the form of an upper-torso and shoulder guard, sometimes with a loose fringe covering